Hi! Thanks so much for checking out my site, I’m glad you’re here!

 I always go above and beyond for my clients!
-You may find me tearing up behind the camera, or quietly busting a move on the dance floor.
-I am an expert in posing couples and families, so you’ll never have to worry about what to do in front of the camera for formal portraits!
+You may hear me cracking jokes, reminding you of your fondest memories to get those amazing, genuine smiles.
+You may even find yourself having fun with me!
+I am an expert in posing couples and families, so you will never have to worry about what to do once you're in front of the camera.

 1. I am a big fan of vintage cars, as I grew up around them!

 2. I got my MA in education, and have taught in all areas of Chicago

 3. I LOVE Game of Thrones

 4. Trader Joe’s is my life force!